Explore health content from A to Z.

 If you need extra calories, add butter, gravy, and sauces to foods (if tolerated).

-Limit the amount of processed foods you eat.
-Also try to limit foods that are fried, greasy, or high in fat or added sugar.
+Try to limit foods that are fried, greasy, or high in fat or added sugar.

 Protein builds muscle, bone, skin, and blood.
 It helps your body heal and fight infection.
 It also helps boost your energy level.